DonBoscoMushi/Leave-Management-System/README.md

 	The system will prevent the chaos among the staff, students and organization.
 	Any other leave request out of the system can not be accepted because only the system will be used to identify all the leave request.
- This will create a bullet point list in your markdown Markup : * Bullet list
+ This will create a bullet point list in your markdown Markup : 1.
+A numbered list
-              * Nested bullet
+              1. A nested numbered list
-                  * Sub-nested bullet etc
+              2. Which is numbered
-          * Bullet list item 2
+          2. Which is numbered